quantopy-dev/quantopy/docs/source/getting_started/index.rst

 Tutorials
 ---------

-For a quick overview of pandas functionality, see :ref:`10 Minutes to pandas<10min>`.
+For a quick overview of quantopy functionality, see :ref:`10 Minutes to quantopy<10min>`.

-You can also reference the pandas `cheat sheet <https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf>`_ for a succinct guide for manipulating data with pandas.
+You can also reference the quantopy `cheat sheet <https://quantopy.pydata.org/quantopy_Cheat_Sheet.pdf>`_ for a succinct guide for manipulating data with quantopy.

 The community produces a wide variety of tutorials available online.
 Some of the material is enlisted in the community contributed :ref:`communitytutorials`.